Alternative, Naturopathic & Holistic Articles You May Like

 Your level of education will determine how much schooling you’ll need.
 An alternative medicine degree can take the following time to complete:

-- A bachelor’s degree program takes four years
+- A bachelor’s degree program typically takes four years

 - Master’s degree programs typically take two years

-- Doctoral programs last between four and five years
+- Doctoral programs usually last between four and five years

 Are online programs available?